Skip the packaged cookies because grain free, naturally sweetened and paleo fig newtons are so easy to make at home!

 Since everyone in the known universe has at least some vague familiarity with fig newtons, I assume they need no introduction.
 So just imagine the newtons you know, but with a more delicate crust, a less aggressively-sweet filling and a hint of fruitiness and spice.
 Plus, of course, not a hint of gluten, grain or refined sugar in sight, but I dare you to try to convince anyone of that. 😉

-- 1 cup dried figs any variety you prefer, quartered, stem removed
+- 1 cup dried black mission figs, quartered, stems removed

 - 2 Tablespoons orange zest